Skip to content

 Guides for this road trip in the USA help travellers find attractions and beaches.

 Hana is also home to two botanical gardens.
 Kaia Ranch Tropical Botanical Gardens covers 27 acres and has tropical plants and fruit collections.
-There is also a bed and breakfast located at the garden.
+There is also a bed and breakfast located in the garden.

 road trips in the USA - Hawaii ocean